vtexdocs/help-center-content/docs/announcements/en/catalog-indexer-performance-improvements.md

 author: 2o8pvz6z9hvxvhSoKAiZzg
 slug: catalog-indexer-performance-improvements
 legacySlug: indexador-melhorias-de-desempenho-para-o-catalogo
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: To improve the Catalog experience, we have enhanced the performance of the Indexer.
+announcementSynopsisEN: 'To improve the Catalog experience, we have enhanced the performance of the Indexer.'
 ---

 New improvements to the performance of the Catalog Indexer.